Skip to content

 Bottle of brass beneath a gourd of glass,

-Which shone its gentle beams about your world,
+Which shed its gentle beams about your world,

 A world of wooden walls & iron roof,